davidgiven/fluxengine/doc/disk-brother.md

 Wildcards are supported, so use `'*'` for the filename (remember to quote it) if you want to extract everything.

 The files are usually in the format known as WP-1, which aren't well supported by modern tools (to nobody's great surprise).
-Matthias Henkell is [working on a tool to turn this into RTF](https://mathesoft.eu/brother-wp-1-dokumente/)
+Matthias Henckell has [reverse engineered the file format](https://mathesoft.eu/brother-wp-1-dokumente/) and has produced a (Windows-only, but runs in Wine) [tool which will convert these files into RTF](https://mathesoft.eu/sdm_downloads/wp2rtf/).
+This will only work on WP-1 files.

 Any questions? please [get in
 touch](https://github.com/davidgiven/fluxengine/issues/new).